-Kestrels prey on insects, small rodents, songbirds, small amphibians, reptiles and, occasionally, small bats.
+American Kestrels prey on insects, small rodents, songbirds, small amphibians, reptiles and occasionally small bats.

 These falcons can be found in Colorado year-round.

-The American Kestrel does not build a nest, it finds cavities and crevices in trees, buildings, rock, or man-made boxes.
-The female will lay four to five eggs per brood and the young will fledge the nest in about four weeks.
+American Kestrels are secondary cavity nesters, using cavities and crevices in trees, buildings, rock or man-made boxes.
+Four to five eggs are laid per brood, and young leave the nest in about four weeks.